Salt Lake City: Law and government

 The Salt Lake City and County Building has been the seat of city government since 1894.
 It also served as Utah's first statehouse from 1896 until the current Utah State Capitol was dedicated on October 9, 1916.

 Since 1979, Salt Lake City has had a non-partisan mayor-council form of government.
-The mayor and the seven councillors are elected to staggered four-year terms.
+The mayor and the seven council members are elected to staggered four-year terms.
 Council seats are defined by geographic population boundaries.
 Each councilor represents approximately 26,000 citizens.
 Officials are not subject to term limits.